 You can carve out a new community for yourself

 On the other extreme, in today’s world, we barely connect at all.
 Loneliness is at an all-time high, especially in urban areas, as we increasingly retreat behind screens.
-In an age of Instagram, it seems we’re losing the thread of what genuine relationships mean.
+In an age of Instagram, we’re at risk of losing the thread of what genuine connection means.

 Co-travelling, along with co-working, finds a balance between these two spheres.
 It’s a way of meeting real people in the real world again.
 You have the opportunity to build meaningful relationships that are full of substance, and that thrive on shared interests (travel, adventure, food, entrepreneurship).

 Yet, at the same time, these communities are fluid and flexible enough to accommodate modern life.
 When you’re co-travelling, you’re constantly making new connections – all in an easy going, no-pressure setting.
 Some will stay with you for life, others will fade away.
 But they will all help you grow, and taste life in new and exciting ways.

 As Lee Thompson, Flash Pack co-founder says, “When you travel with a group of people you don’t know, it’s just really good fun.
 It’s about sharing something incredible; something that might change your whole perception of life.”